 Applying cold can restrict blood flow and stiffen / tighten soft tissue.
 Cold is NOT a good treatment method when soft tissue in the knee joint is already tight and constricted, because cold will just stiffen the tissue further.

-If you feel you have constricted or tight tissue and there is little to no inflammation/swelling - use a warming therapy that will increase blood flow instead - like Blood Circulation Boost (via the T•Shellz Wrap®).
+If you feel you have constricted or tight tissue and there is little to no inflammation/swelling - use a warming therapy that will increase blood flow instead - like Circulatory Boost (via the T•Shellz Wrap®).
 Increasing blood flow at this time will help to relieve any tightness or stiffness.
-Blood Circulation Boost used at this time will also help to relax / elongate your tissue making it much more pliable for activity.
+Circulatory Boost used at this time will also help to relax / elongate your tissue making it much more pliable for activity.

 HEAT (warmth) is used after you've reduced your swelling / inflammation and the sharp pain is less intense (you have more of a dull / nagging ache and soft tissue tightness in your knee).
-Warming up your tissue is a natural way to encourage healing of your deep tissue.
-Increasing the temperature of your deep tissue will result in increased blood flow circulation.
-It's the blood in your body that will bring oxygen, nutrients, antibodies and energy to your damaged meniscus to help with healing where possible.
+Warming up your tissue is a natural way to encourage healing.
+Increasing the temperature of tissue will result in increased blood flow circulation.
+It's the blood in your body that will bring oxygen, nutrients and water (basically energy) to your damaged meniscus to help with healing where possible.

 It's no secret that meniscus tears don't receive enough natural blood flow, especially if the tear is located near the center of your knee joint.
 This is what makes boosting natural blood flow all the more important and critical to healing and recovery.